![]() |

 Practically speaking, simplicity inclines one toward fewer parts, straight lines and few but simple curves, uniformity, multiple functions of single parts, synergies, open and flexible design.
 Away from intricacy, complication, sub-divisions and gimmicks.

 Dirty Mind implies the least approach that does the job, whether in method or materials.
 Dirty Mind inclines one to understand and accept the nature of materials.
 It is the state of mind embodied in that old advice, "Don't patch old fabric with new cloth."
-Not that new cloth won't do the job, but it needlessly and expensively exceeds need.
+Not that new cloth won't do the job, but it expensively exceeds need.

 Quick and Dirty Mind implies the equilibrium of form and function.
 Balance between what is needful and what is desired.
 Between art and science.
 It embraces integrity, performance, robustness and sea-worthiness.